bidxcore/bidx-MNScript/README.md

 # BIDX Masternode Setup Guide

-## First
+## To Start
+1. Open the "Receive" tab of your wallet
+2. Click on the "Request payment" button and copy the new address generated
+3. Send (exactly) 7,000 BIDX to the address that is printed
+4. While this receives confirmations, perform the rest of the steps below.
+This will save time.
+### Then
 1. Open the debug console of your wallet
 2. Enter command "masternode genkey"
-3. Open your notepad or word processor of choice and copy this genkey in there this is now your "mnprivkey"
+3. Open your notepad or word processor of choice and copy this genkey in there and this is now your "mnprivkey"

 Now: